Clauym/Data_visualization-challenge/README.md

     b)the subfolder Pymaceuticals with

-        - the code Pymaceuticals.jpynb, with the solution for the challenge
+        - the code Pymaceuticals_ver1.jpynb, with the solution for the challenge
         - the code  Pymaceuticals_starter.jpynb, given
         - a folder containing two csv files with mice data, used for the challenge